ElementsProject/libwally-core/docs/source/Liquid.rst

     :start-after: start-create_conf_address
     :end-before: end-create_conf_address

-The confidential address can now be passed to liquid-cli to received funds.
+The confidential address can now be passed to liquid-cli to receive funds.
 We'll send 1.1 BTC to our confidential address and save the raw hex transaction for further processing.